 Branch Office Checklist for 2020 Extensions

-- Determine the offices are being extended to 2020 Review Cycle
+- Determine whether the offices are being extended to the 2020 Review Cycle

 - Provide/prepare Pre-Exam Checklist for documents to be reviewed and requested